Oakland Robbery Lawyer

 - The alleged perpetrator intended to permanently deprive the individual of the cash or other personal property

 Robberies often involve a weapon, but this is not a required element of the crime.
 The mere threat or implied threat of harm to the individual—with or without a weapon—is enough to warrant a charge of robbery.
+An attorney for robbery in California could provide further insight into the robbery charges you are facing.

 CA Penal Code §212.5 further divides robbery charges into two distinct categories: first-degree robbery and second-degree robbery.
 These are broken down based on contributing factors to an incident.
 An Oakland robbery lawyer may be able to further explain how each designation applies to a certain situation.